espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

     EMAC Hardware Time Stamping
     ---------------------------

     Time stamping in EMAC allows precise tracking of when Ethernet frames are transmitted or received.
-Hardware time stamping is crucial for applications like Precision Time Protocol (PTP) because it minimizes jitter and inaccuracies that can occur when relying on software-based time stamps.
-By embedding time stamps directly in hardware, delays introduced by software layers or processing overhead are avoided, ensuring nanosecond-level precision.
+Hardware time stamping is crucial for applications like Precision Time Protocol (PTP) because it minimizes jitter and inaccuracies that can occur when relying on software time stamps.
+Embedded time stamps in hardware avoid delays introduced by software layers or processing overhead.
+Therefore, it ensures nanosecond-level precision.

     .. warning::

         Time stamp associated API is currently in **"Experimental Feature"** state so be aware it may change with future releases.

     The basic way how to enable time stamping, get and set time in the EMAC is demonstrated below.